Władysław Tatarkiewicz

 Władysław Tatarkiewicz (/pol/; 3 April 1886 - 4 April 1980) was a Polish philosopher, historian of philosophy, historian of art, esthetician, and ethicist.

 Early life and education

-Tatarkiewicz began his higher education at Warsaw University.
-When it was closed by the Russian Imperial authorities in 1905, he was forced to continue his education abroad in Marburg, Germany, where he studied from 1907 to 1910.
+Tatarkiewicz was a grandson of the sculptor Jakub Tatarkiewicz, whose Frankist Jewish family had converted to Christianity.
+From 1903 he studied law at the Imperial University of Warsaw.
+In 1905 he was expelled by the Russian authorities with a "wolf's ticket" for having participated in a student assembly demanding the Polonization of the university.
+He moved to the University of Zurich, then in 1906 to Humboldt University of Berlin, and in 1907 to Marburg University, where in late 1909 he completed his thesis on Aristotle under the supervision of Paul Natorp and in 1910 was awarded a doctorate in philosophy.

 Career

 As he describes in his Memoirs, it was a chance encounter with a male relative, whose height made him stand out above the crowd at a Kraków railroad station, upon the outbreak of World War I that led Tatarkiewicz to spend the war years in Warsaw.
 There he began his career as a lecturer in philosophy, teaching at a girls' school on Mokotowska Street, across the street from where Józef Piłsudski was to reside during his first days after World War I.